Matt Pope: Playing career

-On July 2, 2009 Pope signed an entry level deal with the Vancouver Canucks.
-However, Pope never made the starting lineup and spent the majority of the 2009-10 season with Manitoba Moose and played six games with the Bakersfield Condors of the ECHL.
+On July 2, 2009, Pope signed an entry-level deal with the Vancouver Canucks.
+However, Pope never made the starting lineup and spent the majority of the 2009–10 season with Manitoba Moose and played six games with the Bakersfield Condors of the ECHL.

-On August 4, 2010, Pope was left un-signed by the Canucks, but signed with ECHL affiliate, the Victoria Salmon Kings.
+On August 4, 2010, Pope was left unsigned by the Canucks, but signed with ECHL affiliate, the Victoria Salmon Kings.
 Before playing a game with the Kings in the 2010–11 season, Pope was then signed to an AHL contract with the San Antonio Rampage.
 He appeared in 55 games, scoring 4 goals and 11 points.

 In the following 2011–12 season, Pope was signed to the South Carolina Stingrays of the ECHL before he was signed to a two-year AHL contract with the Hershey Bears on December 31, 2011.
 After a season with HC Valpellice of the Serie A, Pope joined his second Italian club, HCB South Tyrol, who compete in the Austrian EBEL, on August 24, 2015.

 Pope spent two years based in Italy before leaving as a free agent to sign a one-year deal with Japanese club, Tohoku Free Blades of the Asian League on July 27, 2016 and then led the Asian League in points for the 2016-2017 season.

 On 14 July 2017, Pope completed a move to the Cardiff Devils - the reigning UK Elite Ice Hockey League champions.

 After three years with Cardiff, Pope announced his retirement from hockey on September 17, 2020.
 He had initially planned on returning for a fourth season in Cardiff, however the 2020-21 Elite League season was suspended due to ongoing uncertainty and restrictions brought on by the coronavirus pandemic.